karllhughes/personal-blog-5/_posts/2024-05-30-security-tips-startups.md

 Finally, a good security engineer keeps an eye out for the unknown unknowns, and one of the best ways to do this is by setting up monitoring and logging on your servers.

-Have your own security tips for early stage startups?
-Let me hear your thoughts on [Twitter](http://www.twitter.com/karllhughes).
+This barely scratches the surface, so if you've got more security tips for early stage startups, let me hear about them on [Twitter](http://www.twitter.com/karllhughes).